The Naked Truth (1957 film)

+In the film, a blackmailer with his own magazine threatens several potential victims.
+He survives several murder attempts by his victims, but is then arrested and placed on trial for an earlier crime.
+His victims conspire to break him out of prison and send him into exile before he reveals anything about their respective pasts.

 Plot

 Nigel Dennis is a blackmailer who threatens to publish embarrassing secrets in his magazine The Naked Truth.
 After attempting to blackmail a famous scientist (who commits suicide), and an MP (who suffers a heart attack in parliament, and probably succumbs), his latest targets are Lord Henry Mayley, television host Sonny MacGregor, writer Flora Ransom, and model Melissa Right.
 Several of them decide independently that murder would be a better solution than paying.
 However, it is Mayley who by sheer bad luck nearly ends up the victim of both MacGregor and Ransom's schemes.
 The four eventually join forces and try again.
 That attempt also fails, but Dennis is then arrested for an earlier crime.

 When Dennis threatens to reveal all at his trial, Mayley comes up with a scheme to break him out of prison and send him to South America, with the help of hundreds of his other victims.
 They phone in numerous fake calls for help, distracting the London police, while Mayley, MacGregor, and MacGregor's reluctant assistant Porter, disguised as policemen, whisk Dennis away.

 Knocking Dennis unconscious periodically, they finally end up in the cabin of a blimp on the way to a rendezvous with an outbound ship.
 To their dismay, when he comes to, Dennis refuses to go along with their plan, as he in fact never wanted to reveal any of their secrets in court.
-He was, in fact, optimistic about the trial anyway, and reveals that the evidence was his copies of "The Naked Truth" which had been destroyed by the plotters earlier.
+He was, in fact, optimistic about the trial anyway, and reveals that the evidence was his copies of The Naked Truth which had been destroyed by the plotters earlier.
 Happy to have outsmarted his opponents again, but unaware of where he is, Dennis then steps out for some air and plummets to the ocean below.
 When MacGregor celebrates by shooting his pistol, it punctures the blimp, which shoots away into the distance.